 Alzheimer's Society has free 'helpcards' for people with dementia.
 These are cards you can carry with you when you're out and can make it easier to get help.
 They allow you to record your name and contact details, and the details of someone close to you who can be contacted if you need help.

 Community transport schemes may help you if you no longer drive and can't use public transport.

-Reporting missing persons with dementia is easy with Herbert Protocol.
-The 'Herbert Protocol' gives nationally recognised branding to our the original 'Safe and Sound' Initiative, When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.
+Reporting missing persons with dementia is easy with the Herbert Protocol.
+The 'Herbert Protocol' gives nationally recognised branding to our original 'Safe and Sound' Initiative.
+When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.
 Documents need to be completed and held by family/carers then handed over to police if a person goes missing.
-See the website for more information.
+See the Dorset Police Missing Person with Dementia for more information.